Loss of Consortium Claims in NC Explained

 | Permanent vegetative state or near-total disability | $300,000 - $750,000+ |

 These ranges are approximate.
-NC does not cap non-economic damages, so there is no artificial ceiling on consortium claims.
+NC does not cap non-economic damages you can recover, so there is no artificial ceiling on consortium claims.

 Statute of Limitations